spokenwebsites/SWSearchEngine/README.md

 ```sh
 make clean
 ```
-This removes all docker containers, images, volumes and networks
+This removes all docker containers, images, volumes and networks related to this particular environment.

 ## 🧹 Flushing Solr Records
 To delete all existing documents from Solr: